matn7/CS-Notes/src/main/java/compact/CSTheory.md

 **Operating Systems Interview**

 1) What is an operating system and what are its functions?
-    - Answer: An operating system (OS) is the software that manages and controls the resources of a computer system.
+    - An operating system (OS) is the software that manages and controls the resources of a computer system.
     - Its main functions include resource management (such as CPU time, memory, and I/O devices), task management (such as scheduling and execution of processes), and communication between processes.
 2) What are the different types of operating systems?